Ask a Librarian:

 Becoming a Member of the Library

-1. In order to become a member of our Library and gain access to our services, you need to fill in the Library Application Card form (https://shorturl.at/gFMnV) and belong to one of the patron categories mentioned in the form.
+1. In order to become a member of our Library and gain access to our services, you need a) to fill in the Library Application Card form and b) belong to one of the patron categories mentioned in the form (i.e. to have some sort of connection to the Institution).

-2. To check your borrowing privileges, as well as other information regarding the available resources/facilities, please visit: https://library.afs.edu.gr/services/ (for the AFS) or https://library.perrotiscollege.edu.gr/services/ (for Perrotis College).
+2. To check your borrowing privileges, as well as other information regarding the available resources/facilities, please visit the Library's website or refer to the Library staff.

 4. Once patrons are issued a Library Card, they are also granted off-campus access to the Library’s electronic resources, with a personalized username and password.

-5. Patrons are kindly asked to notify the Library of any changes to their personal contact information (change of email address, residency address, phone number).
+5. Patrons are kindly asked to notify the Library of any changes to their personal contact information (change of email address, residency address, phone number, etc.).

-6. When a patron’s membership expires, but they are still members of the AFS, they are kindly asked to inform the Library so that their library cards can be renewed.
+6. When a patron’s membership expires, but they are still members of Perrotis College, they are kindly asked to inform the Library so that their library cards can be renewed.

-7. If a patron ceases being a member of the AFS or Perrotis College, their personal information (i.e. their Library membership and off-campus credentials for accessing the electronic databases) are erased from the Integrated Library System.
+7. The Library safeguards patrons' personal information.
+If a patron ceases being a member of Perrotis College, their personal information (i.e. their Library membership and off-campus credentials for accessing the electronic databases) are erased from the Integrated Library System.

 Using the Library services and resources

-1. Library items (i.e. books, journals, electronic devices, accompanying CD-roms) may be borrowed according to the borrowing privileges of each Library group (please visit https://library.afs.edu.gr/services/ - for the AFS - or https://library.perrotiscollege.edu.gr/services/ - for Perrotis College - and click on the borrowing privileges of your patron category).
+1. Library items (i.e. books, journals, electronic devices, etc.) may be borrowed according to the borrowing privileges of each Library group (please visit the Library's website or consult the Library staff).
 Patrons may also request and borrow item(s) from another library in Thessaloniki (Interlibrary loan service).
-For more information, please visit: https://library.afs.edu.gr/research-interlibrary-loan/.
+For more information, please visit the Library's website or consult the Library staff.

 3. In order to borrow an item, patrons must have their Library cards with them.